Spain or Portugal? which Iberian country is the best destination?

 Nightlife in Cordoba Spain

 Do you really travel if you don’t try the local food?
 Yes, you do.
-But, for us, not indulging in the local delicacies is not an option!
-We love trying new things and eat what the locals eat… mostly!
+But, for us, not indulging in local delicacies is not an option!
+We love trying new things and eating what the locals eat… mostly!
 Among Portugal and Spain, who has the best food?
-This is a difficult one, but I think we prefer Portuguese food to Spanish.
+This is a difficult one, but we prefer Portuguese food to Spanish.
 Though, we know Portuguese food better than any other… Let’s explore a little about each cuisine.

 • Bacalhau à Bras